markzxu/blog/_posts/2024-11-9-commitments-model.md

 ---
-title: Commitments are not "real"
+title: A model of commitments
 ---
 There are two agents, Alice and Bob.
 There is an action *a* that Alice currently cannot take, (perhaps because it can only taken at a future point in time).
 Alice wants Bob to predict that Alice will take that action, perhaps so Bob doesn't have to spend as much time on monitoring Alice.